Dokturek991/pmu/README.md

 > **Note**: This modpack is primarily designed for multiplayer to enhance interaction with others.
 While singleplayer is supported, the full experience comes alive on our server.

-## Contributing
-We welcome feedback and contributions!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit (`git commit -m 'Add feature or feedback'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request on GitHub.

 Please share suggestions or bug reports via Discord or GitHub issues.

-## License
-This modpack is distributed under the [MIT License] - see the [LICENSE](LICENSE) file for details.